LukeG91/fullstack-iTunes-search-project/README.md

 `There were no API keys needed for this build so I did not need to hide any API keys using a .env file.`

-`To increased the security of the app, I have added helmet to my API.`
+`To increase the security of the app, I have added helmet to my API.`

 #### Link to my deployed app: